Multiparty Spohn's theorem for a combination of local Markovian and non-Markovian quantum dynamics: Four qubits coupled to a combination of four Markovian and non-Markovian heat baths locally

 with $X$ in the suffixes of the second and the third terms indicating whether the contribution is coming from a Markovian ($M$) or a non-Markovian ($NM$) bath.
 The local Hamiltonian of each TLS is given by

-having the ground state eigenvalue $-\frac{\hbar\omega_j}{2}$ corresponding to the state $\ket{1}$ and the excited state eigenvalue $\frac{\hbar\omega_j}{2}$ corresponding to the state $\ket{0}$.
+having the ground-state eigenvalue $-\frac{\hbar\omega_j}{2}$ corresponding to the state $\ket{1}$ and the excited state eigenvalue $\frac{\hbar\omega_j}{2}$ corresponding to the state $\ket{0}$.
 For the Markovian harmonic oscillator baths, the local Hamiltonian of each bath can be expressed as

 and the same for each non-Markovian bath is taken as